-- Education and Public Relations: In compliance with statutory (c) authority, MSBOC utilized funds received from licensure and penalties to distribute over Two Million Dollars for construction education and craft training programs provided by Mississippi state institutions of higher learning, public community and junior colleges, the Mississippi Construction Education Foundation, and public high schools that participate in the Mississippi Construction Educations Foundation's "school-to-work" program.
-Nearly Seventy Thousand Dollars from residential renewal fees was collected and distributed to the Mississippi Housing Institute to support qualified residential building programs and education.
-Pandemic mandated shutdowns affected the agency's traditional training and educational outreach sessions with members of the construction industry including building officials, homebuilders, and other construction professionals.
-However, the agency utilized the opportunity to develop new publications and marketing tools to communicate the importance and value of choosing licensed contractors and avoiding fraudulent contractors. methods have proven beneficial in educating consumers about the dangers of hiring unlicensed contractors and common scams perpetrated by fraudulent contractors.
-More informed consumers equates to less opportunity for fraudulent activity. - (d) Disaster Response: MSBOC's Disaster Response Team was prepared for and immediately dispatched to areas of the state affected by severe weather, flooding and tornadoes to assist consumers and contractors with the rebuilding process.
-The 2020 hurricane season was the most active hurricane season on record.
-In addition to the historic flooding and devastating tornadoes that hit the state in early 2020, Mississippi was also affected by Hurricane Zeta in late 2020.
-In addition to assisting with the rebuilding process, the agency's hands-on response in affected areas helped protect the public by deterring fraudulent contractors from perpetrating scams that commonly occur after a disaster.
-MSBOC distributed pamphlets concerning contractor responsibilities and licensing requirements to property owners affected by the severe weather. - (e) Administration: The agency balances its role of helping contractors obtain proper licenses with protecting consumers against fraudulent contractors.
-MSBOC was deemed an "essential business" and maintained operations during the pandemic related statewide shutdown.
-MSBOC employees worked alternate schedules and/or alternate locations to continue providing services to the public while complying with new social distancing guidelines.
-Likewise, the office was retrofitted with appropriate barriers to protect employees, board members and the public while conducting quarterly business meetings and disciplinary hearings.
-The agency's website was updated with current information citing violators and disciplinary actions taken by the Board as well as new protocols incorporated as a result of the pandemic.
-Staff worked closely with IT to maximize the use of available technology and systems to streamline services.
+- (d) Disaster Response: MSBOC issues public service announcements and distributes newsletters, pamphlets and other information concerning contractor responsibilities and licensing requirements to property owners affected by severe weather.
+Keeping consumers, contractors and industry officials informed, helps to decrease the number of complaints against unlicensed or fraudulent contractors who prey on disaster victims.
+MSBOC's Disaster Response Team was prepared for and immediately dispatched to areas of the state affected by severe weather, flooding and tornadoes to assist consumers and contractors with the rebuilding process.
+In addition to assisting with the rebuilding process, the agency's hands-on response in affected areas helps protect the public by deterring fraudulent contractors from perpetrating scams that commonly occur after a disaster. - Administration: The agency balances its role of helping contractors (e) obtain proper licenses with protecting consumers against fraudulent contractors.
+Staff works closely with IT to maximize the use of available technology and systems to streamline services.
 MSBOC has led the nation in timely processing applications for licensure and continues to serve as a model for other states to implement a similar process.
-MSBOC works to improve the agency's effectiveness and intergovernmental relationships by conducting training sessions throughout the state with various interest groups including building officials, homebuilders, and other construction industry professionals. monitors complaints and trends within the industry.
-Consumer satisfaction surveys are utilized to identify the overall level of satisfaction and pinpoint areas that need improvement.
+MSBOC works to improve the agency's effectiveness and intergovernmental relationships by conducting training sessions throughout the state with various interest groups including building officials, homebuilders, and other construction industry professionals.
+Staff monitors complaints and trends within the industry. satisfaction surveys are utilized to identify the overall level of satisfaction and pinpoint areas that need improvement.
 Improvements were made to the agency website to make it more user friendly for the public.
+MSBOC was the first agency to meet with Secretary of State Michael Watson for the "Tackle the Tape" initiative to discuss ways the agency works to reduce regulatory burdens.
+The agency regularly reviews processes and procedures to ensure the agency is fulfilling its legislative purpose of protecting the public by setting a standard of excellence for construction without being overly burdensome to contractors or a deterrent to business.
 The agency used its mobile app, mobile texting alert system, website and newsletter to keep contractors, consumers and other industry related professionals engaged and informed.
 The agency continued to provide educational opportunities and cross training in accordance with the agency's succession plan to develop the next generation of leadership as well as facilitate the development of expertise in all subject matter areas and provide better, more efficient support to all divisions within the agency.
 Continuous training keeps the agency moving ahead professionally, maintains productivity and provides quality services to the people of Mississippi.